mjhea0/express-testing-mocha-knex/README.md

 };
 ```

 Here, different database configuration is used based on the app's environment, either `development` or `test`.
-The [environment variable](https://en.wikipedia.org/wiki/Environment_variable) `NODE_ENV` will be used to change the environment. `NODE_ENV` defaults to `development`, so when we run test, we'll need to update the variable to `test`.
+The [environment variable](https://en.wikipedia.org/wiki/Environment_variable) `NODE_ENV` is used to change the environment. `NODE_ENV` defaults to `development`, so when we run our tests, we'll need to update the variable to `test` in order to pull in the proper config.

-Next, let's init the connection.
-Create a new folder with "server" called "db" and then add a file called *knex.js*:
+Next, let's init the database connection.
+Create a new folder within "server" called "db" and then add a file called *knex.js*:

 ```javascript
 const environment = process.env.NODE_ENV;